workadaptive/content/_articles/for-data-analysts-bi-professionals.md

 Python courses.
 SQL mastery.
 Maybe even JavaScript for custom visuals.

-You've probably tried:
-- Online tutorials that move too fast
-- Bootcamps that assume CS background
-- Courses that teach syntax but not practical application
-- Projects disconnected from your actual work
+You've probably tried online tutorials that move too fast, bootcamps that assume CS background, projects disconnected from your actual work.

 And you thought: "Maybe I'm just not technical enough."